Urban Revitalization

 Some city councils have adopted urban revitalization areas that cover the entire city or for a type of property class, such as residential.
 Others have created specific areas within the city to help revitalization efforts in that part of town.

-Within these areas, cities are able to exempt all or a portion of property taxes for property owners who construct projects that improve the value of their property.
+Historically, within these areas, cities have been able to exempt all or a portion of property taxes for property owners who construct projects that improve the value of their property*.
 The state code provides different tax exemption schedules for varying purposes and cities are allowed to tailor the exemption schedules to meet local policy needs so long as they do not exceed the statutory limits (more information on tax exemption schedules can be found below).
 Providing tax exemptions incentivizes property owners to improve their properties or construct new buildings, stabilizing tax bases and spurring growth when it otherwise might not occur.

 Urban Revitalization for Commercial and Industrial Property